 In February 1862, Sergeant-Major William Hendricks and his fellow 47th Pennsylvanians arrived at Fort Taylor in Key West.
-Assigned to garrison duty, they drilled daily in military strategy, including heavy artillery tactics, and helped to fell trees, build new roads and strengthen the installation’s fortifications.
+Assigned to garrison duty, they drilled daily in military strategy, including heavy artillery tactics—often as much as eight hours per day.
 During the weekend of Friday, 14 February, the 47th Pennsylvania Volunteers introduced their presence to Key West residents as the regiment paraded through the streets of the city.
 That Sunday, a number of the men mingled with locals while attending area church services.
-But while there were pleasant moments, there was also frustration and heartache – the time here for the 47th made more difficult by the presence of typhoid fever and other tropical diseases and the ever present dysentery spawned by soldiers living in close, unsanitary conditions.

 On 30 September 1862, the 47th Pennsylvanians were sent back to Florida where they participated with other Union forces in the assault on Saint John’s Bluff from 1 to 3 October.
 Under the command of Brigadier-General Brannan, the 1,500-plus Union force left their gunboat-escorted troop carriers at Mayport Mills and Mount Pleasant Creek.
 With the 47th Pennsylvania on point and braving alligators, snakes and Rebel troops, the men pushed through 25 dense miles of forests and swampland in order to capture the bluff and pave the way for the Union’s occupation of Jacksonville, Florida.
 Companies E and K of the 47th, led by Captain Yard, also engaged in the capture of the Gov. Milton, a Confederate steamer docked near Hawkinsville.

-On 5 and 15 October 1862, respectively, the 47th Pennsylvania then made even more impressive history as it became an integrated regiment, adding to its muster rolls a black teen and several young to middle-aged black men who had endured plantation enslavement in Beaufort, South Carolina.
+On 5 and 15 October 1862, respectively, the 47th Pennsylvania then made history as it became an integrated regiment, adding to its muster rolls several young to middle-aged black men who had endured plantation enslavement in Beaufort, South Carolina.
 Among the men freed who subsequently opted to enroll as members of the 47th Pennsylvania Volunteers were Abraham and Edward Jassum (aged 16 and 22, respectively), and Bristor Gethers (aged33), whose name was spelled as “Presto Gettes” on transcriptions of muster rolls made by historian Samuel P. Bates.
 More men of color would continue to be added to the 47th Pennsylvania’s rosters in the weeks and years to come.

-From 21-23 October, Sergeant-Major William Hendricks and his fellow 47th Pennsylvanians engaged Confederate forces in the Battle of Pocotaligo, South Carolina.
-Landing at Mackay’s Point under the brigade command of 47th Pennsylvania founder, Colonel Tilghman H. Good, and regimental command of Lieutenant Colonel George W. Alexander, the 47th led the way once again.
+From 21-23 October, Sergeant-Major William Hendricks and his fellow 47th Pennsylvanians engaged Confederate forces in the Battle of Pocotaligo, South Carolina while attempting to destroy the Pocotaligo Bridge—a key cog in the Confederate States’ supply wheel.
+Landing at Mackay’s Point under the brigade command of 47th Pennsylvania founder, Colonel Tilghman H. Good, and regimental command of Lieutenant-Colonel George W. Alexander, the 47th led the way on point once again.
 This time, however, the Union’s luck ran out.

-Bedeviled by snipers, the brigade faced massive resistance from an entrenched Confederate battery, as well as withering fire upon entering an open cotton field.
-Those headed for the Frampton Plantation’s higher ground were pounded by Rebel artillery and infantry from the surrounding forests.
+Bedeviled by snipers, the brigade faced massive resistance from an entrenched Confederate artillery battery, as well as withering fire upon entering an open cotton field.
+The members of the Union expeditionary force who had headed for the Frampton Plantation’s higher ground were pounded by Rebel artillery and infantry from the surrounding forests.

 Private George Horner survived his wounds and made it back to Fort Taylor only to die in the regimental hospital there on 21 October.

-C Company’s Sergeant Peter Haupt, who also survived being wounded at Pocotaligo, succumbed from the complications of traumatic tetanus on 14 November 1862.
+An aftershock of the battle then rocked the regiment just over three weeks later when C Company’s Sergeant Peter Haupt, who been shot in the foot at Pocotaligo, succumbed from the complications of traumatic tetanus on 14 November 1862.

 Having been ordered back to Key West on 15 November 1862, much of 1863 for the men of the 47th Pennsylvania was spent garrisoning federal installations in Florida as part of the U.S. Army’s 10th Corps, Department of the South.
 Sergeant-Major William M. Hendricks and his C Company men joined with Companies A, B, E, G, and I in duties at Key West’s Fort Taylor while the soldiers from Companies D, F, H, and K garrisoned Fort Jefferson, the Union’s remote outpost in the Dry Tortugas off the coast of Florida.